Research Interests

 Overview

 My research develops mathematical and algorithmic foundations for machine learning and AI, with an emphasis on reliability, scalability, robustness, interpretability, and safety.
 I draw on tools from optimal transport, information theory, statistics, optimization, and applied probability to study foundational, statistical, and computational questions, as well as practical methods.
-Some specific research interests are outlined below, including recent directions in mechanistic interpretability and AI alignment.
+Some specific research interests are outlined below, including recent directions in mechanistic interpretability, robustness, and AI safety.

 Optimal transport (OT) provides a geometric framework for comparing and transforming complex probability distributions.
-It translates problems of learning from, interpolating between, or ensembling high-dimensional probability distributions into geometric questions about distances, geodesics, and barycenters in metric spaces, which lends itself well to analysis and method design.
-My work spans foundational OT theory, Wasserstein geometry, and statistical and computational OT.
-I am particularly interested in regularization methods for scalability in high dimensions, gradient flows in Wasserstein geometry, and robustness to outliers, with applications to testing, generative modeling, ensembling, and sampling.
+It translates problems of learning from, interpolating between, or ensembling high-dimensional probability distributions into geometric questions about distances, geodesics, and barycenters in metric spaces.
+My work spans foundational OT theory, Wasserstein geometry, statistical and computational OT, and regularization methods for scalability in high dimensions.
+A central direction is the Gromov-Wasserstein (GW) problem for aligning heterogeneous datasets by modeling them as metric measure spaces and matching their internal geometry.
+Its quadratic structure raises fundamental questions across geometry, estimation, inference, and computation.
+Recent progress includes results on GW duality, empirical convergence rates, limit laws, provably convergent algorithms, and the Riemannian structure induced by the GW distance, with applications to testing, generative modeling, ensembling, sampling, and heterogeneous data alignment.

 Information Theory for Learning and Privacy